trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 This one took about 7 years off my life, give or take a year.

 I was so sure that this was going to be an easy little enhancement I could add in to make my yaml file a little cleaner.
 No. Wrong.
-I'll spare all the details, but in the end I finally have an good 'ole [txt file at the root of my repo](https://github.com/trevclaridge/Writ-of-Rulers/blob/main/file_order.txt) that lists all of the file paths to the markdown files I want and in the order I want.
+I'll spare all details of all my failed attempts, but in the end I finally have an good 'ole [txt file at the root of my repo](https://github.com/trevclaridge/Writ-of-Rulers/blob/main/file_order.txt) that lists all of the file paths to the markdown files I want and in the order I want.
 See the "Get File Order" part of the workflow file below.

+The trick uses two key parts:

+1. The contents of the file is `cat`-ed out during the run.
+What was hardest here was ensuring that the multi-line contents, the paths to each markdown file, are formatted in a way that Pandoc will understand as an iput.
+This means removing the newlines and carriage returns from the output during the `cat` using the `tr` command as a filter, and replacing those characters with spaces. `| tr '\r\n' ' '`
+2. The output of the entire run step (the file paths seperated by spaces) is stored in a variable that is added to the `GITHUB_OUTPUT` environment variable so it can be referenced later.
+Remember to add an id to your run step so that this output can be used later (see mine, `get_file_order`, right after the step name).

 #### Additional Unicode Symbols